stuartellis/stuartellis-site-hugo/content/articles/aws-packer.md

 Categories = ["administration", "cloud"]
 Tags = ["administration", "aws", "cloud"]
 Type = "article"
-Draft = true

 +++

-This article describes how to use [Packer](https://packer.io/) to provide images for deployment with AWS EC2.
+Notes on using [Packer](https://packer.io/) to provide images for deployment with AWS EC2.

 <!--more-->